PMP Exam Preparation (92 Blogs) Become a Certified Professional

 14. What is your ideal project in Project Management?

-Before you decide on your ideal project, you must consider the following questions.
-These questions will help you in narrowing down your choices while making sure that your productivity maximizes.
+Before you decide on your ideal project, consider the following questions.
+These questions will help you narrow down your choices while maximizing your productivity.

 • What type of work do you enjoy the most?

-• How much you want to and are allowed to show your creativity?
+• How much do you want to, and are you allowed to show your creativity?

 • Under what type of deadlines do you work best?